Licensing Requirements and Training Resources

 Back to top

-For more details on license renewal, continuing education requirements, and other information, please take a look at this Frequently Asked Questions page.
+For more details on license renewal, continuing education requirements, and other information, please read our Frequently Asked Questions.

-The Division requires a fingerprint based criminal history check, in accordance with ORS 181.537(2) and (3), for those who have lived, worked, or attended school for 60 or more consecutive days outside Oregon in the last five years.
-This includes license renewal applicants who have lived or currently live, worked, or attended school outside Oregon for 60 or more consecutive days since their last license was issued.*
+If you have lived, worked, or attended school for 60 or more consecutive days outside Oregon in the last five years, OHA requires a fingerprint based criminal history check, in accordance with ORS 181.537(2) and (3).
+This includes license renewal applicants who have lived (or currently live), worked, or attended school outside Oregon for 60 or more consecutive days since their last license was issued.*

 *Note: If you work or attend school outside the state of Oregon and return home each night to Oregon, this is considered commuting and you do not have to submit fingerprints.